Omnichannel Marketing: Merging Channels For Your Marketing

 SEO, or search engine optimisation, is the use of on-page and off-page optimisation techniques to push your site up search engine rankings.

 While social media has increased in popularity, people still use search engines like Google to search for information, compare products, and to start the purchasing process.

 As with most previous years, much SEO will be driven by content marketing.

-This includes the text on your pages, but also images, video, apps, and even your social media content.
+This includes the text on your pages, but also images, videos, apps, and even your social media content.

 Voice search and video search are also changing the SEO landscape because they are directly affecting the way that users interact with Google.